diauweb/isaidnothing/README.md

 # saidnothing

-> A tool for converting text to different encoding methods.
+> A tool for converting text to different representations.

 ## Build Setup